 Step 3 When you find a replacement tenant, you must inform the Accommodation Office that you intend to transfer your tenancy.

 Step 4 You and your replacement both need to go to your accommodation provider and arrange to transfer the tenancy.
 Accommodation providers are:

-- Orchard Heights and The Courtrooms - The University of Bristol Accommodation Office
+- Orchard Heights, Print Hall, New Bridewell, Marlborough House and The Courtrooms - The University of Bristol Accommodation Office

 - Chantry Court - Unite at the Chantry Court office